İmdat Sütlüoğlu

-İmdat Sütlüoğlu (b.
-2 October 1953) is a Turkish politician and administrator.
+İmdat Sütlüoğlu (born 2 October 1953) is a Turkish politician and administrator.
 He is the chairman and CEO of the ÇAYKUR (General Directorate of Tea Enterprises) since 26 April 2011.

 He served as a Member of Parliament for Rize from AK Party between 2002 and 2007.
 He was Minister of Environment at Cabinet Gül.
 He also was the Mayor of Ardeşen between 1994 and 2002.